Total Knee Replacement

 What is a total knee replacement?

-Total knee replacement, also known as knee arthroplasty, is a common surgical procedure designed to relieve pain and improve mobility in patients with severe knee joint damage.
-Total knee replacement surgery involves replacing a damaged or worn knee joint with an artificial joint, called a prosthesis.
-The knee joint is made up of three bones: the femur (thigh bone), the tibia (shin bone), and the patella (kneecap).
-Over time, the cartilage between these bones can wear away, leading to pain, stiffness, and reduced mobility.
-During total knee replacement surgery, the surgeon removes the damaged surfaces of the knee and replaces them with artificial components made of metal, plastic, or ceramic materials.
-Total knee replacement aims to restore function to the knee and significantly reduce pain, allowing patients to return to normal activities with improved quality of life.
+Your knee joint is made up of three bones: the femur (thigh bone), the tibia (shin bone), and the patella (kneecap).
+Over time, the cartilage between these bones can wear away, leading to pain, stiffness, and difficulty moving.
+During a knee replacement, the surgeon removes the damaged parts of your knee and replaces them with artificial components made from metal, plastic, or ceramic.

 When is a knee replacement recommended?

-The most common reason for total knee replacement is osteoarthritis, a condition that causes the cartilage in the knee joint to wear down, leading to painful bone-on-bone contact.
-Other conditions, such as rheumatoid arthritis, post-traumatic arthritis (after an injury), or knee deformities, can also cause joint damage that may require knee replacement surgery.
+The most common reason for a knee replacement is osteoarthritis, which causes the cartilage in your knee joint to wear down, resulting in painful bone-on-bone contact.
+Other conditions, such as rheumatoid arthritis, post-traumatic arthritis (after an injury), or knee deformities, can also damage the joint and require replacement.

-When non-surgical treatments like physiotherapy, pain relief medications, or lifestyle changes no longer provide sufficient relief, total knee replacement surgery may be recommended.
-Patients who experience severe pain, difficulty walking, or trouble with daily activities may benefit significantly from the procedure.
+If treatments like physiotherapy, pain relief medications, or lifestyle changes no longer help, your consultant may recommend knee replacement surgery.
+You might benefit from this procedure if you experience severe pain, difficulty walking, or problems with daily activities.

-There are different types of knee replacement prostheses, and your surgeon will choose the most appropriate one based on factors such as age, weight, activity level, and the extent of joint damage.
-In some cases, partial knee replacement may be considered if only one part of the knee is affected.
+There are different types of knee replacement prostheses.
+Your surgeon will choose the most suitable one based on your age, weight, activity level, and the extent of the damage.
+If only one part of your knee is affected, your surgeon may recommend a partial knee replacement instead of a total knee replacement.

 What are the potential risks and complications of knee replacement surgery?

-Walking aids, such as crutches or a walking frame, are usually needed in the first few weeks.
-It is important to follow the physiotherapist’s exercise plan to achieve the best possible outcome.
-Most patients can resume light activities within 6 weeks, but full recovery may take up to 3 months or longer, depending on individual circumstances.
-Returning to activities like driving, work, and exercise should be discussed with your surgeon to ensure safe recovery.
+Most people can return to light activities within 6 weeks, but full recovery can take up to 3 months or longer, depending on your overall health and circumstances.
+You should discuss returning to driving, work, and exercise with your surgeon to ensure a safe recovery.

-Total knee replacement has a high success rate, with most patients experiencing significant pain relief and improved mobility.
-The artificial knee joint typically lasts 15 to 20 years, though the longevity of the prosthesis can vary based on factors such as activity levels and the quality of the implant materials.
+Total knee replacement has a high success rate.
+Most people experience significant pain relief and improved mobility.
+The artificial knee joint typically lasts 15 to 20 years, though this can vary depending on your activity levels and the quality of the implant.

 Get in touch